 South Africans to take necessary precautions in protecting their property

-South Africa’s power utility Eskom has announced stage 2 of rotational load shedding which has been reported to take place from 17:00 on Sunday and could go up to 22:00 on Tuesday evening.
-When the load shedding stages increases, so does the frequency of the rotational power cuts, which has a replica impact in increased risk of damage to sensitive electronic items due to power surges, fires and crime as a result of security systems not operating properly.
-Marius Steyn, Personal Lines Underwriting Manager, says South Africans need to mitigate the damages caused by load shedding by being prepared prior to power going off.
+South Africa’s power utility Eskom has announced stage 2 of rotational load shedding which has been reported to take place from 16:00 this afternoon (31 May 2021) until 05:00 tomorrow morning.
+This load shedding has been caused by the higher demand as a result of the cold front setting in much earlier than expected, as well as high breakdowns of generation units.
+When load shedding stages increase, so does the frequency of the rotational power cuts, which has a replica impact in increased risk of damage to sensitive electronic items due to power surges, fires and crime as a result of security systems not operating properly.
+Marius Steyn, Personal Lines Underwriting Manager at Santam, says South Africans need to mitigate the damages caused by load shedding by being prepared prior to power going off.

 “The reality is, load shedding has an immense impact on consumers and businesses alike – who must cope with the damage to appliances brought on by power surges or risk loss through theft, burglary as a result of faulty security systems,” said Steyn.

-Steyn cautions consumers and provides things to consider mitigating risks that may be caused by power cuts:
+Steyn cautions consumers and provides things to consider to mitigate risks that may be caused by power cuts:

 - Ensure that your alarm system is in a working condition and the back-up battery is fully functional to provide power to the system in the event of load shedding.